genome-nexus/genome-nexus-annotation-pipeline/README.md

 ```
 - `-v ${PWD}/logs:/genome-nexus-annotation-pipeline/logs` flag mounts the current working directory to the corresponding log directory inside the Docker container.

-> ![Note]
+> ![NOTE]
 > Make sure to adjust the file paths according to your specific requirements.
-> The log file will be generated and stored in the logs directory within
-> your local directory.
+> The log file will be generated and stored in the logs directory within your local directory.

 ### Optional parameters
 | Short | Long | Description |